-Mortality rates were based on the RP-2000 report's Combined Healthy Table and Combined Disabled Table, which the Society of Actuaries publishes.
+Mortality rates: Mortality rates were based on the RP-2000 report's Combined Healthy Table and Combined Disabled Table, published by the OSA.
 The OSA applied offsets to the base table and recognized future improvements in mortality by projecting the mortality rates using 100 percent Scale BB.
-Mortality rates are applied on a generational basis, meaning members are assumed to receive additional mortality improvements in each future year throughout their lifetimes.
+Mortality rates are applied on a generational basis, meaning each member is assumed to receive additional mortality improvements in each future year throughout the member's lifetime.